ekingan/mathllc-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project is a CMS for my accounting company, Math LLC.
+It allows preparers to track their jobs and clients.

-* Ruby version
+* Ruby version 2.5

-* System dependencies

-* Configuration

-* Database creation
+* Rails 5.1.1

-* Database initialization
+* PostgreSQL 9.6

+## todo

-* How to run the test suite
+* Create test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...